janvarev/OneRingTranslator/docs_md/ESTIMATIONS.md

-## Average BLEU and COMET results for translation quality
+## Average results for translation quality

 **BLEU (bilingual evaluation understudy)** is an automatic algorithm for evaluating the quality of text which has been machine-translated from one natural language to another.